 Sadly another very common problem.
 This proves to be selfishly motivated in most cases – they want a common set of metrics to make it easy for them to monitor teams (they have less thinking to do when all the dashboards look the same).
 As we discussed in the webinar, this isn’t realistic because every team is unique, they face a unique situation, and they have a unique set of priorities.
 Yes, there are commonalities between teams but also differences.
 For example, it makes sense for teams to measure quality.
 BUT, surely it’s obvious that a data warehousing team will measure quality different than a mobile app team, which in turn measures quality differently than a team sustaining a mainframe-based system.
 This is why I promoted the idea of asking teams to address common categories (such as Quality, Stakeholder Satisfaction, Finance, and so on) but to do so in a manner that makes sense for them.

-Q: In a transformation is the ‘stakeholder vision’ milestone something that you see ‘could’ be used as a way to guage adoption of the framework across an Enterprise?
+Q: In a transformation is the ‘stakeholder vision’ milestone something that you see ‘could’ be used as a way to guage adoption of the toolkit across an Enterprise?

 Stakeholder vision is a milestone that marks the end of the Inception phase.
 I’m not sure how it could be used to gauge adoption.
 It could be used to gauge readiness to move forward with the transformation though.